rckymntn/csc412-1e-creativity/Home (Start Here)/How Technology Enhances Creativity in the Video Game Creation Process.md

 ---
 This section provides definitions for key terms that will be used throughout this vault.

-- **_Video Game_**: A game that involves the interaction with a user interface to generate visual feedback on a video device.
-[1]
+- **_Video Game_**: A game that involves the interaction with a user interface to generate visual feedback on a video device [1].

 - **_Cognitive Augmentation_**: The processes (human or technological) influenced by cognitive science to simulate and improve the human thought process, and process and transform information.
-Cognitive Augmentation encompasses technologies that improve cognitive processes such as creativity, attention, the formation of knowledge, memory, judgement and evaluation, reasoning and computation, problem solving and decision making, as well as the comprehension and production of language.
-[2, 3, 4]
+Cognitive Augmentation encompasses technologies that improve cognitive processes such as creativity, attention, the formation of knowledge, memory, judgement and evaluation, reasoning and computation, problem solving and decision making, as well as the comprehension and production of language [2, 3, 4].
 # Appendix
 __________
 ## Tags